Matthew-Kwan/Ocean_app/README.md

 Get a report from the database if there is a match with the ID.
 Returns the report.

-*If you run into any bugs please relogin.
+### Bugs

+There shouldn't be any bugs, but if you run into any, please either restart the server, or restart your chrome and access the site again.
+We found that this resolves any bugs that we may encounter (although there shouldn't be any in production anymore)